beatcracker/Ori-Controller-Remap/Readme.md

 Please note that [Ori and the Blind Forest: Definitive Edition](http://store.steampowered.com/app/387290) supports [native controller remapping](http://steamcommunity.com/app/387290/discussions/0/364040166669190939/).
-Use this tool only if you have original, non-Definitive edtion.
+Use this tool only if you have original, non-Definitive edition.

 ---